tech-n-code/tech-n-code/README.md

 ## Hi there 👋 My name is Will Franceschini.

-I am a passionate full-stack software engineer, graduate of Galvanize's 18-week coding bootcamp.
-I love all-things-tech and would be interested in collaborating in the areas of data visualization, data science, and perhaps AI!
+I am a junior full-stack software developer with a CS undergraduate degree, post-graduate degrees in Science & Technology Intelligence and Information Technology Management, an active TS/SCI clearance, active CISSP certification, and recently retired Military Intelligence Army Officer.
+Passionate about intuitive tools for data analytics, visualization, and smart decision-making.

-## I'm always working on improving my skills in...
+## Tech Stack

 #### Front-end